nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 )
 ```

 Interpreting that is simple enough, with one small subtlety: we're considering that our initial environment is empty.
-This might not always be the case, as their might be predefined global bindings, for example.
+This might not always be the case, as there might be predefined global bindings, for example.

 ```scala
 interpret(expr, Env.empty)
 // val res: Value = Num(3)
 ```

-If you remember, had we implemented dynamic scoping, this would evaluate to `4`.
+If you remember, had we implemented [dynamic scoping](#shadowing-bindings), this would evaluate to `4`.
 But we get `3`, which is a pretty good hint that we've successfully implemented static scoping, exactly as we wanted.
-Making sure we don't break this as we add more features to the language will prove a challenge, but at least for the moment, we have good reasons to believe we have a solid implementation of what we set out to support.
+Making sure we don't break this as we add more features to the language will prove a challenge, but at least for the moment, we have good reasons to believe our implementation is faithful to the semantics we desire.

 ## Where to go from there?